win21H2/txt/README.md

 > - Styled the buttons on every page
 > - Styled the text editor on the home page so that it looks more uniform
 > - Added a button which when you hover over it, turns the cursor into a cross class
+> - NOTE: have to figure out how to keep the cursor as a cross

 -------------------------------------------------